-Health care risk leaders are keeping their heads above water for now Bookmark has been added
+Health care risk leaders are keeping their heads above water for now has been added to Bookmarks.

 Health care risk leaders are keeping their heads above water for now